 Everyone knows that Australia is not the cheapest place to visit.
 In order to help stay under budget, you’ll want to load up your itinerary with as many free activities as possible.
 Big cities like Sydney are great places to visit if you want to find lots of things to do and see that won’t break the bank.
-Here are 15 of the best free things to do in Sydney:
+If you’re looking for ways to save money in Australia, here are 15 of the best free things to do in Sydney:

 Walk across the Harbour Bridge